 Inventories consist primarily of surgical kits and components as finished goods and are stated at the lower of cost or net realizable value.
 Cost is determined based on an average cost method which approximates the first-in, first-out basis and includes primarily outsourced manufacturing costs and direct manufacturing overhead costs.
-The Company reviews inventory for obsolescence and writes down inventory, as necessary.
-For the years ended December 31, 2022, 2021 and 2020, the Company recorded a provision to cost of goods sold of \$0.1 million, \$0.3 million and \$1.1 million, respectively, for obsolete inventory.
+The Company reviews inventory for excess, obsolescence, and field losses and writes down inventory, as necessary.
+For the years ended December 31, 2023, 2022, and 2021, the Company recorded a provision to cost of goods sold of \$0.9 million, \$0.1 million, and \$0.3 million, respectively, for excess, obsolete, and field related losses to inventory.